waseemhnyc/Viam-Robotics-Code-Snippets/README.md

 ## Overview

-Viam Code Snippets is a VS Code extension that offers a collection of code snippets for Viam Robotics.
-The extension facilitates rapid and easy coding, by providing predefined code snippets for common coding tasks related to Viam Robotics.
+Viam Robotics Code Snippets is a VS Code extension that offers a collection of code snippets for [Viam Robotics](https://www.viam.com/).
+The extension facilitates rapid and easy coding, by providing predefined code snippets for common coding tasks related to Viam.

+🐞 Notice an issue?
+Reach out on [Twitter](https://twitter.com/waseemhnyc).
+😄 If you find this extension helpful please share with your friends and consider giving it a [positive review](https://marketplace.visualstudio.com/items?itemName=waseemhnyc.viam-robotics-vsc-code-snippets&ssr=false#overview).
+👨‍💻 This is an unofficial extension and managed by me, [Waseem](https://twitter.com/waseemhnyc).
+I'm currently exploring/building in AI, AR/VR and Robotics and sharing my journey on [Twitter](https://twitter.com/waseemhnyc).

 ![](images/viam-landing-page.png)

 ------

-<h4>We hope that the Viam Code Snippets extension can accelerate your development process when working with Viam Robotics.
+<h4>My hope is that the Viam Robotics Code Snippets extension can accelerate your development process when working with Viam Robotics.
 Happy Building!</h4>

 ------